-Expected frequency of decisions by Period of Approval
+Period of Approval

-Minister+reporter Pre-Covid (2017-19) Covid (2021-2021
+Pre-Covid (2017-19) Covid (2021-2021)

-Minister+Reporter Allowed or 56 27
+Expected frequency Appeal Allowed and 56 27

-outcome Consented
+of decisions by Consented

-Refused 25 12
+reporter+Minister Refused 25 12

-Table 4 Expected frequency of Minister+reporter decisions 2017-2019 vs 2020-2021
+Table 4 Expected frequency of reporter+Minister decisions 2017-2019 vs 2020-2021

 Table 4 suggests that if there were no relationship between the variables - other than by chance, then a greater number of refusals would have occurred during Covid.
 The question is, is this statistically significant?